gonjavi/ReactSportsTracking/README.md

 Add the following characteristics:

-- Improve the user interface for medium and big screens (responsiveness)
+- Improve the user interface for medium and big screens (responsiveness).
-- Improve the section measurements and check the progress of it within time
+- Improve the section measurements and check the progress of it within time.
 - Add update measurements characteritic.
 - Allow to create new sports to measure.